thirdwing/Rtools/README.md

 ## Goal

 Generate a new toolchain using a modern version of the gcc compiler that is capable of building R, as well as all pre-existing R packages and other required libraries.
 It should be possible to re-generate the toolchain from source, preferably with a single command line invocation that downloads and builds all required components on the fly.

+## Building the Toolchains

+Assuming that you're running on a 64bit Linux that uses the `apt-get` package manager, just run:

+    ./install-dependencies.sh
+    ./script_by_rubenvb/buildall.sh

+This will produce MinGW compiler suites (both native and cross) that can then be used to build R. It should be possible to then take an Rtools 3.3 installation, replace the pre-packages MinGW toolchains, and then use that to build R-devel.

 ## Task lists